dortania/OpenCore-Install-Guide/config.plist/comet-lake.md

 `layout-id`

+* The code `PciRoot(0x0)/Pci(0x1b,0x0)` indicate the device location of your audio card.
+However, it might not be the same location for anyone: e.g. some audio cards are located at `PciRoot(0x0)/Pci(0x1F,0x3)`.
+Use the gfxutil described in [Post-Install Page](https://dortania.github.io/OpenCore-Post-Install/) to locate your audio card device and use the address correctly.
 * Applies AppleALC audio injection, you'll need to do your own research on which codec your motherboard has and match it with AppleALC's layout.
 [AppleALC Supported Codecs](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs).
 * You can delete this property outright as it's unused for us at this time